espocrm/documentation/docs/administration/import.md

 php command.php import --id={import-id}
 ```

-The import must be created via UI (with *Run Manually* checked) before.
+The import must be created via the UI before.
+It should have *Run Manually* parameter checked.

 Resume failed import (from the last processed row):